kaalam/document.source/jazz_reference/pages/reference_api_elements.md

 ### String constants

 String constants are part of Bebop, they are applied separated by double quote `"` with a simple C-like escape sequence mechanism.
-See function [ExpandEscapeSequences](/develop_jazz02/namespacejazz__utils.html) for details for details.
+Look for the function ExpandEscapeSequences [here](/develop_jazz02/namespacejazz__utils.html) for details.
 Inside a url, url encoding should be used.

 ## Blocks